fabiospampinato/is/README.md

 #### `isBigInt` 🆕

-Checks if a value is a BigInt.
+Checks if a value is a bigint.

 ```ts
 import {isBigInt} from 'is';